meyerhoffl/Calendar/README.md

 This is a Ruby project for the Nashville Software School.
-The end goal is to print a calendar.
+The assignment was to write a program in Ruby that mimics the Unix program, Cal.

-Currently, my program is returning months that match the unix Cal program months.
-The list of cases that I am testing for include:
+Currently, my program is printing individual months and full years that are identical to Cal.

-Returning a header with the month and year

-Returning a header with the week days

-Returning the number of days in a month

-Modifying Zellers congruence so that Saturday = 7 instead of 0

-Returning a formatted month with the header with the month and year and the week days
+Future goals for this project:
+Refactor code to achieve greater efficiency and readability.
+Enable program to take command line arguments properly for a single month or full year.